 ShareClick here for the application, which provides complete information on requirements, responsibilities and deadlines.
 “I have …">

-The National Corn Growers Association Nominating Committee reminds members it is currently accepting applications for the 2018 Corn Board.
+The National Corn Growers Association Nominating Committee is now accepting applications from members for the 2018 Corn Board.
 Through the Corn Board, members can become an integral part of the organization’s leadership.
 Click here for the application, which provides complete information on requirements, responsibilities and deadlines.

 “I have had the privilege of working with so many talented, dedicated volunteers who step forward to lead this organization during my years on the Corn Board,” said NCGA Chairman and Nominating Committee Chair Chip Bowling.
 “Their willingness to step forward as volunteer leaders plays a crucial role in building NCGA’s future successes.
 As a true grassroots organization, we rely upon farmers to volunteer to lead, helping to shape policy and drive efforts.
 Serving on the Corn Board empowers farmers to play a proactive role in determining the collective future of our industry.”